Victor Yan

-Victor Yan Souza Santos (born 9 April 2001), known as Victor Yan, is a Brazilian footballer who plays as a midfielder for Ukrainian club Metalist Kharkiv.
+Victor Yan Souza Santos (born 9 April 2001), known as Victor Yan, is a Brazilian professional footballer who plays as a midfielder for Ukrainian club Metalist Kharkiv.

 Club career

 Santos

 Born in Taboão da Serra, Victor Yan joined Santos' youth setup in 2011, aged ten.
 On 29 August 2017, he signed his first professional contract with the club, lasting until August 2022.

 In January 2018, Victor Yan was promoted to the first team squad by new manager Jair Ventura.
 He made his senior debut aged 16 on 11 March 2018, coming on as a 77th-minute substitute for fellow youth graduate Robson Bambu in a 3–1 Campeonato Paulista home loss against São Bento.
 He suffered a fractured ankle in training two days later and subsequently had surgery, keeping him sidelined for three months.
 Victor Yan returned to the under-20 squad in August 2018 but was unable to establish himself as a regular starter for the side.

 For the 2019 season, Victor Yan continued with the under-20 team.
 On 23 May 2019, he made his under-23 debut in the Campeonato Brasileiro Sub-23.
 He continued to move between the under-20 and under-23 teams but struggled to break back into the first team.
 In April 2021, Victor Yan was named as a substitute for the first team for a Campeonato Paulista game against Corinthians and again against Red Bull Bragantino but did not make an appearance in either game.
 In November 2021, he took legal action in an attempt to leave Santos, questioning the length of his five-year contract set to expire in August 2022 but his appeal was rejected in court and he returned to train with the under-20 team, later changing agents and expressing a desire to stay and win a place on the team.
 Having been registered for the team's 2022 Copa São Paulo de Futebol Júnior squad, he was late cut on 31 December 2021, surprising both the player and his agent.
 Able to sign a pre-contract from 28 February 2022, Yan's representatives reportedly held talks with clubs in Portugal, Spain, Greece and Netherlands, as efforts to end his time at Santos intensified.